autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

 * Step 4: Create the python env and install donkey

-Also install tensorflow in the last step
+Also install tensorflow in the last step and set access rights to the GPIO

 ```bash
 mamba env create -f install/envs/jetson46.yml